dariopasquali/Wit.ai-Unity/README.md

 The Data from the server are formatted in JSON format, so the scripts convert them in the respective classes.

 Then scripts realize what you said.

+#**What can you say??**

+The game is made to respond at 3 sentences:
+- turn the light on
+- turn the light off
+- move forward

+but you can change the speech file as you wish. i.e. you can say "light on/off" and the behavior is the same. (this is the power of Wit.ai)

+#**What can you change??**

+If you want to use this project as a template you must know some little things.

+###1.
+Main Folder
+	Here you must put the audio file with your command.
+That file must be in PCM or 		ADPCM (better) format.

+###2. item
+3. item